Pingo: Hydraulic pingos

 Hydraulic (open-system) pingos result from groundwater flowing from an outside source, i.e. sub-permafrost or intra-permafrost aquifers.
 Hydrostatic pressure initializes the formation of the ice core as water is pushed up and subsequently freezes.
 Open-system pingos have no limitations to the amount of water available unless the aquifers freeze.
 They often occur at the base of slopes and are commonly known as Greenland type.
 The groundwater is put under artesian pressure and forces the ground up as it makes an expanding ice core.
 It is not the artesian pressure itself that forces the ground up, but rather the ice core that is being fed the water from the aquifer.
 These are often formed in a thin, discontinuous permafrost.
 These conditions allow an ice core to form, but also provide it with a supply of artesian ground water.
 If water pressure entering an artesian pingo is strong enough, it can lift the pingo up allowing a sub-pingo water lens to form underneath.
 However, if the water lens starts to leak water it can cause subsidence which can compromise the structure.
 These pingos are often oval or oblong shaped.
 It is still not entirely understood why open system or hydraulic pingos normally occur in unglaciated terrain.

 Pingos usually grow only a couple of centimetres per year, with Ibyuk Pingo growing at a rate of 2 cm a year, and the largest take decades or even centuries to form.
 The process that creates pingos is believed to be closely related to frost heaving.
 The base of the pingo tends to reach its maximum diameter in its early youth.
 This means pingos tend to grow higher rather than growing in diameter and height at the same time.
 The height of pingos can range anywhere from 3 to 70 m and their diameters range from 30 to 1000 m.
-The shape of pingos in usually circular.
+The shape of pingos is usually circular.
 Smaller pingos tend to have curved tops whereas larger pingos usually have collapsed mounds or craters due to the melting of exposed ice.